tejten/Amazon-Neptune-Ontology-Platform-Labs/labs/05-s3-bulk-load.md

 From Neptune Workbench, use a cell that can call the loader endpoint, or use a network path that can reach Neptune.

+Do not test the Neptune loader URL from your laptop browser.
+The Neptune endpoint is private inside the VPC when `Publicly accessible` is set to `No`, which is the correct setting for this lab.
+Opening the Neptune security group to your personal IP is not the recommended fix, and it usually will not work unless the cluster is also publicly reachable.

+Use Neptune Workbench instead.
+The notebook can reach the private Neptune endpoint because it runs in the AWS environment connected to the cluster.

 Loader request shape:

 ```json